abrotman/related-domains-by-dns/rdbd-newrrs.md

 "parent/primary" in -00).

-* Related domain: This refers to the domain that is referenced by the relating domain, such as `dept-example.com`.
+* Related domain: This refers to the domain that is referenced by the relating-domain, such as `dept-example.com`.
 (This was called the "secondary" in -00.)

 # New Resource Record Types

-We define two new RRTYPES, an optional one for the relating domain (RDBDKEY) to store a public key for when signatures are in use and one for use in related domains (RDBD).
+We define two new RRTYPES, an optional one for the relating-domain (RDBDKEY) to store a public key for when signatures are in use and one for use in related-domains (RDBD).

 ## RDBDKEY Resource Record Definition

-The wire and presentation format of the RDBDKEY resource record is identical to the DNSKEY record.
+The wire and presentation format of the RDBDKEY resource record is identical to the DNSKEY record. [@?RFC4034]

 [[All going well, at some point we'll be able to say...]]
 IANA has allocated RR code TBD for the RDBDKEY resource record via Expert